Call Us Now

 My Quick Cash Sale gives you a cash offer within one day and you can close whenever works best for you.
 You can have your Jeffersonville house sold in a week!

 If you need to sell your Jeffersonville area house fast and would like to get a no-obligation cash offer, call us now at 502-829-8036.
 Whether you decide to sell your house to us or not, we would like to help answer questions you might have about the process.

 Lucky for you, we buy houses in Jeffersonville.

 Our customers comment all the time about our soft approach.
 You won't get a hard sell with us.
 If you are not completely satisfied with the offer we make to buy your house, you don't have to accept it.
 No charge.
 No fees.

 We'd love to talk to you today about the house and your situation.
 We're here to help even if you decide not to sell your house.

 Give us a call at 502-829-8036 or fill out the form below to get started.
 We look forward to talking with you.

-Forget being a landlord in Louisville.
+Forget being a landlord in Jeffersonville.
 You can sell the house fast, as-is!